MajorcaDevs/mdbackup/docs/tasks.md

 So to refer to the user of postgres, this string will be used `#postgres.user`, as well as the password `#postgres.password`.
 For the passphrase, `#encrypt-passphrase` will be used.

 This way, secrets are referred from the tasks using a key, and changing the path in the `envDefs`, will be changed in all the tasks that references the secret.

+## Environment variables in parameters

+In the action parameters and the `env` sections, environment variables anv variables defined in `env` sections can be referred to customize even further the tasks.
+To reference a environment variable, just use it as `${ENV_VAR}` in a string and it will be converted into its value.
+If a variable cannot be found, it will replace the token with an empty string (just delete the variable token).
+Variables in `env` sections can reference another variables in the same section because variable substitution is done just before running a task.

+!!!
+Warning "`env` sections and variable substitution"
+    Strings and numbers are the only types supported for the variable substitution, any other type of variable will ignore it and a warning will be writen in the logs.
+When referencing variables from the same `env` section, order is important.

 ## Examples